bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MenardLimitPressure_00Bl8r_Fv7u9veNYw6d5tJ/Documentation.md

-Limit pressure, resulting from interpretation of Menard's pressuremeter test
+Limit pressure, resulting from interpretation of Menard's pressuremeter test.